pleachcx/encore_gatsby/content/pages/about.md

 We understand the pure joy and relief after achieving awesome sale results, especially when they surpass all expectations!
 That is why we are inspired to help homeowners achieve the same.

-Don't leave money on the table.
-You only get one shot when selling your home.
-The stakes are high, as selling your home is probably the biggest financial transaction of your life.
-It is important to understand and following the process required to maximise buyer interest, and achieve a great result.

-The key to our success is our understanding of the process!
+Selling your home is probably the biggest financial transaction of your life.
+While there is opportunity for amazing outcomes, there is also the possibility of underachievement and poor results.
+The key to our success is our understanding of the process, and how we help create appeal that is suited to your majority buyer demographic.

-We know what is important to your potential buyers and how to maximise buyer demand for your home.
-Quality and detail of presentation is the foundation of attracting potential buyers.

 And that’s where we come in…….